 This course is designed to build on your existing skills as a server of alcohol to prevent underage and third-party sales, drunk driving, and sales to intoxicated customers, while allowing you to maintain control in a difficult situation.
 You will learn strategies and skills that can help you balance providing excellent customer service with ensuring only legal alcohol sales.

-Once you complete the lessons, quizzes and pass the final exam with a score of at least 70%, you'll get an official TIPS Certificate that you can print right away!
+Once you complete the lessons, quizzes and pass the final exam (required passing score varies by course and jurisdiction), you'll get an official TIPS Certificate that you can print right away!

 TIPS is a 360training company.

 100% online, available 24/7

 At your own pace, save progress as you go

 - Absorption Rate Factors